Blaisorblade/pdbp.github.io/index.md

 ## **AppendixDefiningDescriptions**

+Warning: the next appendices (before [AppendixVariance](#appendixvariance)) are elaborate ones.
+This is intentional: the concepts they describe, *descriptions* and their *meanings* are important.

 ### **Descriptions in terms of declared capabilities**

 This section describes how *descriptions* can be *defined* in terms of *capabilities* that are *declared* in a *type class*.